- State-County Assessors' Partnership Program

 These population projections were prepared under the mandate of Government Code, Sections 13073 and 13073.5.
 In addition, the State Administrative Manual, Section 1100 on state plans, sets the general policy of . . . "(3) The use of the same population projections and demographic data that is provided by the State’s Demographic Research Unit.”

 Walter Schwarm prepared this population projection series.
-Evaon Schnagl assisted with model validation and testing.
-Nancy Gemignani assisted with production and report generation.
-Bill Schooling, Chief, and John Malson, Assistant Chief, provided consultation.
+Karen Duong provided assistance with model validation and testing.
+Bill Schooling, Chief and John Malson, Assistant Chief provided consultation.

 - Historical Population by Race/Hispanics, Age, and Gender